Ion Pârcălab

-Ion Pârcălab (born 5 November 1941) is a Romanian former football player and manager.
+Ion Pârcălab (born 5 November 1941) is a Romanian former professional football player and manager.

 Club career

 Early career

 Pârcălab, nicknamed "The Carpathian Arrow", was born on 5 November 1941 in Bucharest, Romania and began playing junior-level football at local club Dinamo, working with coach Petre Steinbach.
 He was brought to UTA Arad by his stepbrother, Nicolae Dumitrescu, who was a junior coach there, and they won together the 1958–59 national junior championship after defeating Farul Constanța in the final.
 He started his senior career at UTA, making his Divizia A debut on 24 May 1959 under coach Coloman Braun-Bogdan in a 2–1 loss to Progresul București.
 In his last season spent with The Old Lady, Pârcălab scored 10 goals in the league.

 Dinamo București

 In 1961, Pârcălab joined Dinamo București where, during his first four seasons, he helped the club win four consecutive Divizia A titles from 1962 to 1965.
 In the first one he worked with three coaches, Traian Ionescu, Constantin Teașcă and Nicolae Dumitru, who gave him 24 appearances in which he scored seven goals.
 In the following two Dumitru and Ionescu used him in 21 matches in which he netted seven times in the first and in 25 games with 10 goals scored in the second.
 In the last one he played 20 matches, finding the net eight times under the guidance of Angelo Niculescu.
 Pârcălab also won two Cupa României trophies with The Red Dogs.
 In the 1964 final, coach Ionescu played him for the full 90 minutes, and he scored a goal in their 5–3 victory over rivals Steaua București, then in the 1968 final, coach Bazil Marian used him the entire match in the 3–1 win against Rapid București.
 He would score two more goals against Steaua, including one in a 2–0 victory.